Uvalde school shooting

 Shortly after the shooting, local and state officials gave inaccurate reports of the timeline of events and exaggerated police actions.
-The Texas Department of Public Safety acknowledged that it was an error for law enforcement to delay an assault on Ramos' position in the student-filled classrooms, attributing this to the school district police chief's assessment of the situation as one with a "barricaded subject" instead of an "active shooter".
-Law enforcement was also aware there were injured individuals in the school before they made their entrance.
+The Texas Department of Public Safety acknowledged it was an error for law enforcement to delay an assault on Ramos' position in the student-filled classrooms, attributing this to the school district police chief's assessment of the situation as one with a "barricaded subject", instead of an "active shooter".
+Law enforcement was aware there were injured individuals in the school before they made their entrance.
+In June 2024, two officers, including Arredondo, were criminally indicted for allegedly mishandling the response to the shooting.

-Following the shooting, which occurred 10 days after the 2022 Buffalo shooting, wider discussions ensued about American gun culture and violence, gridlock in politics, and law enforcement's failure to halt or intervene during the attack.
-Around a month after the shooting, Congress passed the Bipartisan Safer Communities Act and President Biden signed the bill into law; it was the most significant federal gun reform legislation since the Federal Assault Weapons Ban of 1994.
+Following the shooting, which occurred 10 days after the 2022 Buffalo shooting, discussions ensued about American gun culture and violence, gridlock in politics, and law enforcement's failure to intervene during the attack.
+A month after the shooting, Congress passed the Bipartisan Safer Communities Act and President Joe Biden signed it into law; it was the most significant federal gun reform legislation since the Federal Assault Weapons Ban of 1994.

-Following the shooting, Robb Elementary is set to be demolished amid its permanent closure.
+After the shooting, Robb Elementary was closed.
+The district plans to demolish it and build a replacement.

 Background

-Uvalde is a Hispanic-majority city of about 16,000 people in the South Texas region; it is located about 60 mi east of the United States–Mexico border and about 85 mi west of San Antonio.
+Uvalde is a Hispanic-majority city of about 15,000 people in the South Texas region; it is located about 60 mi east of the United States–Mexico border and about 85 mi west of San Antonio.
 In 2022, about 90% of Robb Elementary School's 600 students in the second through fourth grades were Hispanic, and about 81% of the student population came from economically disadvantaged backgrounds.
 On the day of the shooting, there had been an awards ceremony at the school.